sowmyasat0291/Django-Project/README.md

-so i need to make authorization changes to admin & buyer in managing cart list. admin remove access for checkout order. seller cant view cart list and cant do checkout order.Do this tomorrow.
+so i need to make authorization changes to admin & buyer in managing cart list. admin remove access for checkout order. seller cant view cart list and cant do checkout order.Do this tomorrow. once i process payment checkout and got success message it has returned to product list but when i check cart list it still contains existing products in cart list instead of cart empty list.